brucou/svelte-suspense-app/README.md

 While using a formalized state machine may feel like too much for a simple behaviour like Suspense, the technique can however be generalized easily to more complex scenarios -- only by modifying the underlying machine.
-Such a complex scenario could be handling the synchronization/scheduling of competing content, just like React Concurrent does (with probably less flexibility -- it remains to be understood properly).
+Such a complex scenario could be handling the synchronization/scheduling of competing content, similar to but with less flexibility than React Concurrent.
 This would be possible without any change in architecture, or impact in the Svelte compiler.
 All this is very preliminary but those are interesting tracks to follow.

 ## Get started